-In respect of the water resources of the State, the Commissioner is required to prepare a complete description and keep a record of naturally occurring surface and underground water; evaluate the present and future requirements for, and plan the development of, those water resources; take steps to protect the resources from factors likely to be detrimental to their quality or diminish their quantity; investigate and survey any natural water resource; coordinate the investigation, evaluation and development of plans for the control of floodwaters and mitigation of flood damage; construct and manage works for the conservation, replenishment, utilisation and distribution of water; provide advice to local authorities in relation to water supply, sewerage, drainage, flood mitigation and swimming pools; and provide an extension and design service for on-farm development of water resources.
+In respect of the water resources of the State, the Commission is required to prepare a complete description and keep a record of naturally occurring surface and underground water; take steps to protect the resources from factors likely to be detrimental to their quality or diminish their quantity; investigate and survey any natural water resource; coordinate the investigation, evaluation and development of plans for the control of floodwaters and mitigation of flood damage; construct and manage works for the conservation, replenishment, utilisation and distribution of water; provide advice to local authorities in relation to water supply, sewerage, drainage, flood mitigation and swimming pools; and provide an extension and design service for on-farm development of water resources.

-As the water resource assessment and planning authority, the coordination of all the resource is ensured, for the net benefit of the community.
+As the water resource assessment and planning authority, the coordination of this resource is ensured, for the net benefit of the community.
 This includes rural, urban, industrial, mining and other users to bring the overall planning together for continuity.
 The Commission assesses the water resources and determines how these can best satisfy present and future demands for water related activities.
 The Commission develops, manages, operates and maintains all State owned water conservation works, having an overall management role at the broad resource level as well as in day-to-day activities of many areas.